S4 method for class 'TreeSummarizedExperiment'

 prefilter_threshold

-Remove features which only have non-zero & non-NA values N rows or fewer (default: 1).
+Remove features which only have non-zero & non-NA values in N rows or fewer (default: 1).
 Set this to -1 to keep all columns at this step.
 This step will also be skipped if to_numeric is set to FALSE.

 Value